How to Fix Your Leaking Whirlpool Washer - SimplySwider.com

 If you’ve checked your drain pump for defects and found none, you should consider checking the drain pump filter and hose.

-From our research, we’ve discovered that a faulty or clogged drain hose is a very common cause of a leaking Whirlpool washer.
+From my research, I’ve discovered that a faulty or clogged drain hose is a very common cause of a leaking Whirlpool washer.

-When the drain pump filter accumulates debris and gunk, it gets clogged, causing an overflow of water that cannot pass through.
+When the drain pump filter gets clogged with debris and gunk, it prevents water from passing through, causing an overflow.

-When this happens, you’ll likely find your washer standing in a puddle of water.
+Your washer might be sitting in a puddle of water.

-• Step 1: Pull the handle of the dispenser drawer at the base of your washer to open it.
+• Step 1: Open the dispenser drawer at the base of your washer by pulling the handle.

 • Step 2: Locate the drain pump filter and release the tabs on each side.

-• Step 3: Detach the drain pump filter from your washer.
+• Step 3: Remove the drain pump filter from your washer.

-• Step 4: Scoop out the collected lint, debris, and gunk, then clean the filter thoroughly.
+• Step 4: Clean out the lint, debris, and gunk, and wash the filter thoroughly.

 • Step 5: Put everything back in place.

-Always power off and unplug your Whirlpool washer before handling its internal components to avoid accidents.
+Always unplug and turn off your Whirlpool washer before working on its internal components to avoid accidents.

 3. Change the Damaged Door Seal